-The My Hero Academia Season 5 release date has been confirmed to be March 27, 2021.
+The My Hero Academia Season 5 release date has been confirmed by FUNimation to be March 27, 2021.

 In Japan, the fifth season will begin broadcasting every Saturday evening at 5:30 PM JST on the Yomiuri TV / NTV 29 stations.

 In the past, the anime TV series has been streaming on FUNimation Now, Crunchyroll, Hulu, VRV, and Netflix (just not Netflix U.S.).
-FUNimation’s My Hero Academia Season 5 English dub will likely be a simuldub as with previous seasons.
+FUNimation’s My Hero Academia Season 5 English dub release date was April 10, 2021.

 It will be a day where anime fans race to their TV screens at max speed, Plus Ultra!
 The Boku no Hero Academia Season 5 trailer has given fans a tease of the next stage in Izuku Midoriya’s story.

 When the first My Hero Academia Season 5 trailer released on October 3, 2020, the accompanying announcement art simply stated, “MHA 5th Season Start 2021 Spring.”